Leveraging temporal features of the divergence quantifier of recurrence plot to detect chaos in conservative systems

-where $\Theta$ is the Heaviside function, $\epsilon$ is a real cutoff parameter, and $\norm{\bullet}$ is a norm in $\mathbb{R}^{d}$.
-When $r_{i,j}=1$, $z_{i}$ and $z_{j}$ are recurrence points, which means that they are $\epsilon$ close.
-The matrix $R_{\gamma}$ always contains the line of identity as trivial recurrence points.
+where $\Theta$ is the Heaviside function, $\epsilon_{i}$ is a real cutoff parameter, and $\norm{\bullet}$ is a norm in $\mathbb{R}^{d}$.
+When $r_{i,j}=1$, $z_{i}$ and $z_{j}$ are recurrence points, which means that they are $\epsilon_{i}$ close.
+The matrix $R_{\gamma}$ always contains the line of identity as trivial recurrence points and tends to be farily symmetrical\footnote{\tred{When the cutoff parameter $\epsilon$ is independent of the time indices $i$, the recurrence plot is symmetric with respect to the first diagonal.}}.
 A RP, as indicated by the name, is in its root a graphical tool.
 It consists of visualising the binary matrix $R_{\gamma}$ with recurrence points encoded as dark pixels.
 Interestingly enough, dynamical properties of the orbit (such as its oscillatory nature, the presence of drifting components, the presence of extreme or rare events, etc.) are encoded in different structures and textures of the RP (\cite{jpEc87,chWe94}).
-(Several typologies obtained on the standard map, the model on which we base our analysis, will be exemplified later in Sect.\,\ref{sec:methods}.)
+(Several typologies obtained on the standard map, the model on which we base our analysis, will be exemplified later in Sec.\,\ref{sec:methods}.)
 In addition to qualitative graphical assessments of RP, which can be difficult to interpret or intuit visually, several recurrence variables have been introduced by \cite{chWe94} and developed in greater depth over the years \citep{nMa07-PR}, a field termed recurrence quantification analysis (RQA).
-Such variables include the recurrence rate $RR$ (percentage of recurrence points), the determinism $DET$ (proportion of recurring points forming diagonal lines) or lengths of vertical lines, to name but a few.
-In this contribution, we focus specifically on the RQA variable related to the length of the longest diagonal lines $\ell_{\max}$ in a RP (leaving aside the line of identity and its vicinity), and more precisely its inverse --- another RQA variable --- the divergence $DIV$ \citep{chWe94}, defined as
+Such variables include the recurrence rate $RR$ (percentage of recurrence points), the determinism $DET$ (proportion of recurring points forming diagonal lines) or lengths of vertical lines, to name but a few. \\